RabbitHoleHelp/rabbitholehelp.github.io/index.md

-## Welcome to RabbitHole.help
+## Welcome to rabbithole.help

+# a guide in the rabbit hole of information and truth.

 Alice had to explore on her own, but know you are not alone.
-Let this site be a guide in the rabbit hole of information and truth.

-We will update these lists. so make sure to bookmark and check back !

 Any information you find via this guide is not an endorsment perse.
 Make up your own mind and question everything !

+We will update these lists, so make sure to bookmark and check back !

 # websites